univention/univention-portal/notifications-api/README.md

 # Notifications API of the Univention Portal

+> **DEPRECATED**: The Notifications API is deprecated and no longer released or
+> supported.
+The related feature toggle `notifications_api` is disabled by
+> default.
+See univention/dev/projects/portal#755 for details.

 Notifications API is a service to route information, relevant for a portal user, from an application like OX or NextCloud or an administrative user to the portal frontend for live display.